heroku/heroku-buildpack-pgbouncer/README.md

 With Rails 4.1, you can disable prepared statements by appending `?prepared_statements=false` to the database's URI.
 Set the `PGBOUNCER_PREPARED_STATEMENTS` config var to `false` for the buildpack to do that for you.

-For Rails 3.2 - 4.0 you will first need to apply a simplified backport of [this commit](https://github.com/rails/rails/commit/e54acf1308e2e4df047bf90798208e03e1370098).
-Just create a new ruby file in `config/initializers` with the following content:
+Rails 3.2 - 4.0 also requires an initializer to properly cast the prepared_statements configuration string as a boolean.
+This initializer is adapted from [this commit](https://github.com/rails/rails/commit/e54acf1308e2e4df047bf90798208e03e1370098).
+In file config/initializers/database_connection.rb insert the following:

 ```ruby
 require "active_record/connection_adapters/postgresql_adapter"